 MSU Center for Regional Food Systems Farm to Institution Specialist, Colleen Matts is a Core Partner in the National Farm to School Network.

 The National Farm to School Network is the leading voice for the U.S. farm to school and farm to early care and education movement, providing information, advocacy and networking for communities working to bring local food sourcing, school gardens and food and agriculture education into school systems and early care and education settings.
 Learn more and get involved at farmtoschool.org

-National Farm to School:
+Michigan Farm to School

 For more information visit the Michigan Farm to School page.